 Already the mercury’s been rising and the winds of winter are running out of bite.
 Soon it’ll be magpie season and then we’ll be plunged back into the relentless furnace of sub-tropical summer.
 While there are certainly some perks to the warmer months (outdoor dining, poolside cocktails, eating ice cream without developing hypothermia) August is your last chance to jump headlong into winter’s carb-loading extravaganza.

 It’s now or next year, and I’m sure as hell not living out the next 10 months without a big ole bowl of ragu to keep me going.
 There’ll be plenty of time for sit-ups in spring, winter is for indulging.
 Here are all the decadent dishes you’ve got to try before winter ends:

 - A three-cheese mushroom and truffle toastie from Reverends Fine Coffee.

 - Slow-roasted lamb shoulder at Public (with a slew of sides, naturally).

 - Thursday night lasagne from Jessie's Girl.

 - Slow-cooked brisket quesadilla from Spring Hill Deli.

 - Beccofino’s pappardelle with duck and tomato ragu.

-- Wild mushroom gnocchi with truffle sauce from Gnocchi Gnocchi Brothers.
+- Slow-cooked bolognese gnocchi from Gnocchi Gnocchi Brothers.

 - A bowl of phō from Tan Thanh in Inala.

-For even more seasnal goodness, check out Brisbane's best restaurants on The Directory.
+For even more seasonal goodness, check out Brisbane's best restaurants on The Directory.

 Public | Image credit: Yaseera Moosa